Welcome to the Virtual Data Lake documentation!#

-The Virtual Data Lake (VDL) is a software that is based on Cranmera, a proprietary privacy engine developed by our cryptography team.
-Cranmera was named after the Cranmer abacus for blind people, and it powers the VDL.
+The Virtual Data Lake (VDL) is software that allows for secure data collaboration.
 To interact with the VDL, we have developed a Python package called crandas.
 This package allows users to encrypt and upload data to the VDL, perform privacy-preserving data analyses over the encrypted data, and obtain the computational results.
 It offers a seamless way to perform secure computations on private data while maintaining a familiar pandas-like syntax.
 Users can leverage the power of multi-party computation (MPC) tools for data analysis without having to worry about the cryptography.

 Reference